Lindy Ruff: Buffalo Sabres (first tenure)

 In February 2007, Ruff was fined US$10,000 by the NHL after a brawl with the Ottawa Senators.
 The NHL said Ruff precipitated the brawl following a questionable hit on then co-captain Chris Drury by the Senators' Chris Neil.
 Because the hit to Drury did not result in a penalty, Ruff sent out Andrew Peters, Patrick Kaleta and Adam Mair, the team's "enforcers".
 What followed was one of the 2006–07 season's most memorable hockey brawls.
 Mair began the brawl, punching Ottawa's Jason Spezza as soon as the puck was dropped.
 Peters tried to start a fight with Dany Heatley, who was reluctant to respond, at one point even hiding behind a linesman.
 The goaltenders also entered the fight, with Martin Biron challenging Ray Emery, and Ruff himself engaged in a prolonged shouting match with Senators head coach Bryan Murray.
 A large contingent of Sabres fans attempted to raise money to pay the fine on Ruff's behalf.
 Ruff declined the fans' offer and had the money raised donated to charity.

-After a second round playoff match against the New York Rangers on April 27, 2007, Ruff would be fined again by the NHL after harshly criticizing officials for an alleged missed too-many-men call against the Rangers, which might have given Buffalo a chance to tie the match in the closing minute.
+After a second-round playoff match against the New York Rangers on April 27, 2007, Ruff would be fined again by the NHL after harshly criticizing officials for an alleged missed too-many-men call against the Rangers, which might have given Buffalo a chance to tie the match in the closing minute.

 In the 2006–07 season, Ruff became the first Sabres coach to lead the team to back-to-back 50-win seasons, boasting the fifth-best points percentage in the NHL since 1979.

 On October 15, 2008, Ruff became the 23rd coach in NHL history to win 400 games, and just the seventh to win 400 games for one team.

 Ruff was named as an associate coach for Canada, which won the gold medal at the 2010 Winter Olympics in Vancouver.

 On January 6, 2011, Ruff became only the 16th coach in NHL history to win 500 games, and just the second to win 500 games while only having coached one team.

 On January 8, 2011, Ruff became the winningest coach who only coached for one team in NHL history when the Sabres defeated the Phoenix Coyotes 2–1 in overtime.
 His 501st win behind the bench with the Sabres put him one ahead of Toe Blake, who coached to 500 wins with the Montreal Canadiens.
 Al Arbour won more games for the New York Islanders, but he also coached the St. Louis Blues early in his career.
-Along with Arbour, Billy Reay and current New York Islanders coach Barry Trotz, Ruff is one of just four coaches to coach 1,000 NHL games with a single team.
+Along with Arbour, Billy Reay and Barry Trotz, Ruff is one of just four coaches to coach 1,000 NHL games with a single team.

-On April 29, 2011, the Sabres announced Ruff had agreed to a multiple year contract extension.
+On April 29, 2011, the Sabres announced Ruff had agreed to a multiple-year contract extension.